 Reid of Liverpool, 105 Mount Pleasant, Liverpool, L3 5TB – Visit Now

-Look past the offbeat cataloguing system; this Hope Street bookshop brims with intriguing paperbacks and rare finds.
+Look past the offbeat cataloguing system; Reid of Liverpool is a Hope Street bookshop that brims with intriguing paperbacks and rare finds.

 Bookended by two cathedrals and minutes away from a Grade II-listed college of art, two theatres, a Philharmonic Hall and a performing arts school founded by Paul McCartney, Reid of Liverpool stands on (or at least nearby) the shoulders of cultural giants.